SharePoint/sp-dev-docs/docs/general-development/how-to-use-the-content-enrichment-web-service-callout-for-sharepoint-server.md

-## Prerequisites for using the Content Enrichment web service callout for SharePoint Server 2013
+## Prerequisites for using the Content Enrichment web service callout for SharePoint
 <a name="SP15ContentEnrich_prereq"> </a>

 To complete this how-to, you must have the following installed in your development environment: